Mozilla-Ocho/claude-automation/README.md

 # claude-automation

-This repo contains scripts and configuration files for automatic development of a Next.js app.
+This repo contains scripts and configuration files for AI-assisted development of a Next.js app.
 These items were extracted from [the Carmen project](https://github.com/Mozilla-Ocho/carmen/).

 ## One-time setup